-To respond to the unprecedented need for legal assistance on Lesvos, we are looking to recruit a committed and experienced asylum lawyer to join our team to provide legal assistance to asylum seekers.
+We are looking to recruit a committed and experienced asylum lawyer to join our team on Lesvos.

-The start date for this role is mid-April 2020.
-We offer a competitive salary, details of which are available on request.
+The start date for this role is as soon as possible.
+We offer a competitive salary, details of which are

 - Providing individual legal assistance, counselling, information and, where applicable, representation for asylum seekers, including for unaccompanied minors